checkmarx-ts/CxUtils/TruffleHogCxQL/README.md

 	  * Choose categories as needed (likely fits in Sensitive Data Exposure categories)
 	  * CWE ID 798
 	  * Executable should be checked

+   * TruffleHog_HighEntropy_Strings:
+	  * Set severity to the level desired
+	  * Choose categories as needed (likely fits in Sensitive Data Exposure categories)
+	  * CWE ID 798
+	  * Executable should be checked

    * Resolve_Code_And_Comment_Flows:
      * Only uncheck the "Executable" checkbox.
 All other properties are not applicable.

 4. Save the queries and exit CxAudit.
+Adjust your presets to include your new TruffleHog queries.

 5. (Optional) Execute the SQL script in file "Proc_AddFileExtToLanguage.sql" in the CxDB.
 This adds the required stored procedure to the SQL server for adding extensions of files